Lee McQueen: Raw Talent Academy

 In September 2010 McQueen announced he had started his own company called Raw Talent Academy with the aim "to provide SMEs and corporate organisations with the vehicle to build internal sales academies into long term staffing plans".
 In June 2011 McQueen launched an academy in Bristol and featured on the local ITV News as well as the Bristol Evening Post as the academy looked to place 10 people in work with a local employer.

 Raw Talent Academy, with McQueen as Director, have launched more sales academies across the UK in places like Watford, Birmingham and Windsor.

 McQueen has also featured on ITV's Daybreak during the A-Level and GCSEs results period talking about his achievements with a lack of qualifications.

 Personal life

 McQueen is married and lives in Oxfordshire with his wife and three daughters.
-He is a fan of Tottenham Hotspur Football Club and often appears on Tottenham Hotspur YouTube fan channels as a guest.